-Join Jeff Toister for an in-depth discussion in this video Introduction to Malcolm Knowles's andragogy theory, part of Instructional Design Essentials: Adult Learners.
+Join Jeff Toister for an in-depth discussion in this video Introduction to Malcolm Knowles's andragogy theory, part of Instructional Design: Adult Learners.

 Here are two terms that every instructional designer should know.
 Andragogy and Pedagogy.
 Andragogy is the process of helping adults learn.
 Pedagogy is the process of teaching, particularly children.
 One of the biggest differences between the two is that Andragogy emphasizes learner motivation by connecting it to practical application.
 While a Pedagogical approach can emphasize learning for the sake of learning.
 Why is motivation so important?
 Might be helpful to think of a filing cabinet.
 When it's new, you can put a file in a drawer then open the drawer again and have no trouble finding the file.